 Oftentimes, individuals choose informal resolution options because it is a more restorative resolution and can be completed quicker than a formal resolution, though it is no less significant than a formal resolution procedure.
-If an informal resolution option is preferred and appropriate, the Director of Compliance assesses which informal resolution process may serve the situation best and seek to determine if the respondent is also willing to engage in informal resolution.
+If an Informal Resolution option is preferred and appropriate, the Director of Compliance assesses which informal resolution process may serve the situation best or is available and may seek to determine if the respondent is also willing to engage in Informal Resolution.